RuBisCO28/tech_blog/contents/pages/about/index.md

 ### ABOUT ME
 I am a skilled software developer with over 3 years of experience, capable of managing technology projects from concept to completion.
 I’ve already experienced different activities such as front-end and back-end development, client support, project analysis and management.
-I love breaking problems into small pieces, solving them with team mates, and bringing values to business.
+I love data-driven development and bringing values to business.

 ### TECHNICAL SKILLS
 |Key|Value|